Spanish Americans: New York

 "Little Spain" was a Spanish American neighborhood in the New York City borough of Manhattan during the 20th century.

 Little Spain was on 14th Street, between Seventh and Eighth Avenues.
 A very different section of Chelsea existed on a stretch of 14th Street often referred to by residents as "Calle Catorce," or "Little Spain".
-The Church of Our Lady of Guadelupe (No. 299) was founded in 1902, when Spaniards started to settle in the area.
-Although the Spanish business have given way to such nightclubs as Nell's and Oh Johnny on the block between Seventh and Eighth Avenues, the Spanish food and gift emporium known as Casa Moneo has been at 210 West 14th since 1929.
+The Church of Our Lady of Guadalupe (No. 299) was founded in 1902, when Spaniards started to settle in the area.
+Although the Spanish businesses have given way to such nightclubs as Nell's and Oh Johnny on the block between Seventh and Eighth Avenues, the Spanish food and gift emporium known as Casa Moneo was at 210 West 14th from 1929 until the 1980s.

 In 2010 the documentary Little Spain, directed and written by Artur Balder, was filmed in New York City.
 The documentary pulled together for first time an archive that reveals the untold history of the Spanish-American presence in Manhattan.
 They present the history of the streets of Little Spain in New York City throughout the 20th Century.
 The archive contains more than 450 photographs and 150 documents that have never been publicly displayed.

 Other important commerces and Spanish business of Little Spain were restaurants like La Bilbaína, Trocadero Valencia, Bar Coruña, Little Spain Bar, Café Madrid, Mesón Flamenco, or El Faro Restaurant, established 1927, and still today open at 823 Greenwich St. The Iberia was a famous Spanish dress shop.

 The heart of the Spanish American community in that area were the two landmarks: the Spanish Benevolent Society and the Roman Catholic Church of Our Lady of Guadalupe, founded at the turn of the 19th century, being the first parish in Manhattan with mass in Latin and Spanish.

 Another area of influence is the Unanue family of Goya Foods.
 Its founder, Prudencio Unanue Ortiz, migrated from Spain in the 20th century and established Goya Foods, the largest Hispanic-owned food company in the United States.
 The family's members include Joseph A. Unanue and Andy Unanue.
 Goya Foods is the 377th largest private American company.

+West Virginia

+In the early 1900s, thousands of Spaniards (mainly from Asturias) migrated to West Virginia.
+The Asturian diaspora in West Virginia was mainly connected to region's zinc refining industry in towns such as Ziesling (Spelter) and Moundsville, WV.
+Asturians that immigrated to the state typically came from the Gozón and Piedras Blancas regions of Asturias and the surrounding communities, like Luanco, Avilés, and Castrillón.
+Most had ties to the zinc production in Arnao and the Royal Asturian Mining Company.
+In the Asturian-American towns in West Virginia, the Spanish families retained their language and culture, making Spanish chorizo in backyards and speaking Bable and Spanish to each other.